HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 - Core
 	- Slurm refers to cores as cpus.
 	- there are 40/44 cores per node in Simlab, and 56 cores in Toubkal
-	- up 384GB memory per node in Simlab & 1.5TB/node in Toubkal
+	- up 384GB memory per node in Simlab & up to 1.5TB for some nodes in Toubkal

 - Task